Space of ancient caloric functions on some manifolds beyond volume doubling: Introduction

 3. One can also replace condition (\ref{eqn-BA}) 2 (the heat kernel bound) by a modified mean value inequality such as Theorem \ref{thmmmvi} in Section 2, which is broader than the usual one by any polynomial weight.
 In \cite{LS84} by Li and Schoen Theorem 1.2, it was proven that a mean value inequality with an exponential weight of the radius $e^{C \sqrt{K} r}$ holds for harmonic functions when the Ricci curvature is bounded from below by a negative constant $-K$.
 It is an interesting question to see if the conclusion of the theorem still holds in this case, i.e. if ancient solutions of polynomial growth are polynomials of time when the Ricci curvature is bounded below by a negative constant.

 4. One naturally wonders if the dimension of $\mathbf{K}^d$ in the theorem is finite.
 In Section 4, we present an explicit example showing the answer is no in general.
 As an application, we revisit the question of the finite dimensionality of the space of harmonic functions of polynomial growth.
 Using the modified mean value inequality, the slow heat kernel bounds in \cite{BCG01} and \cite{Cho84}, we will also show that the finite dimensionality of the space of harmonic functions in \cite{CM97} and \cite{Li97} are essentially sharp in the sense the volume doubling condition and the mean value inequality can not be relaxed by more than a $\log^2$ factor.
 This also gives an obstruction to the proposal of relaxing the volume doubling condition in \cite{CM98} p118.
-On the other hand, a positive result is also given with respect to the proposal, c.f.
-Theorem \ref{thm-ys}, covering in particular connected sums of $\mathbb{R}^n$ with cylinders.
+On the other hand, a positive result on finite dimensionality is also given with respect to the proposal, c.f.
+Theorem \ref{thm-ys}, removing all local topological or geometric conditions with respect to a reference point, covering in particular connected sums of $\mathbb{R}^n$ with cylinders.

 Theorem \ref{thm-2} will be proven in Section 3 after establishing a modified mean value property in Section 2.
 The method of proof for part (a) is based on time derivative estimates of the heat kernel and global integral estimates, which differs from \cite{LZ19}.